MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-setup-vat.md

 When non-standard GST rates are used in different types of documents, such as invoices or credit memos, companies are usually required to include an exemption text (GST clause) stating why a reduced GST or zero GST rate has been calculated.
 You can define different GST clauses to be included on business documents per the type of document, such as invoice or credit memo.
 You do this on the **GST Clauses by Document Type** page.

 You can modify or delete a GST clause, and your modifications will be reflected in a generated report.
-However, [!INCLUDE[prod_short](includes/prod_short.md)] does not keep a history of the change.
+However, [!INCLUDE[prod_short](includes/prod_short.md)] doesn't keep a history of the change.
 On the report, the GST clause descriptions are printed and displayed for all lines in the report alongside the GST amount and the GST base amount.
 If a GST clause has not been defined for any lines on the sales document, then the whole section is omitted when the report is printed.

 ### To set up GST clauses